o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 One of the strange thing is that many DataDog competitors are available as sinks but OTLP is not fully supported as input and no OTLP sink is available which is a blocker for using vector as gateway with OTLP.

 ### Error Handling
-[VRL is a fail-safe](https://vector.dev/docs/reference/vrl/errors/) language meaning that errors should be treated and are statically verified during the vrl setup and vector startup.
+[VRL is a fail-safe](https://vector.dev/docs/reference/vrl/errors/) language meaning that errors should be treated and are statically verified during the vrl compilation and vector startup.

 ```vrl
 . |= parse_key_value!(.message, field_delimiter:"\t", accept_standalone_key:false)